freerange/site/soups/contact.snip.markdown

 Before we get acquainted here is the low-down:

-* *Timing:* We have a short project on at the moment, but we're still looking for interesting opportunities in the next few months.
+* *Timing:* We're currently booked up until the end of October.
+Don't let this put you off getting in touch, though.
 We're always happy to make time to discuss your ideas.

 * *Organisation:* We prefer to work as a whole team (we don't offer individual contractors), and we require <em>direct communication</em> with the actual project decision makers.